Sarah Emma Edmonds: Personal life

-In 1867, she married Linus H. Seelye, a mechanic with whom she had three children.
-All three of their children died in their youth, leading the couple to adopt two sons.
+In 1867, she married Linus H. Seelye, a mechanic with whom she bore three children, but all three died in their youth, leading the couple to adopt two sons.
 Edmonds claimed that Seelye was a childhood friend; however, this was not true.

 Later life

 In 1882, Edmonds began the process of clearing the charge of desertion from Thompson's record in order to receive a pension.
 She wrote to several members of her Company, asking for them to sign affidavits on her behalf.
 In 1884, Congress declared that she was owed a pension of $12 a month.
 Thompson's charge of desertion was cleared by Congress in 1886, and she received a discharge certificate from the Adjutant General's Office in 1887.

 Edmonds became a lecturer after her story received more publicity in 1883.

 In 1897, she became the second of only two women admitted to the Grand Army of the Republic, the Civil War Union Army veterans' organization.
 She was a member of the George B. McClellan Post, No. 9 in Houston, Texas.

 Edmonds died in La Porte, Texas, on September 5, 1898, from lingering complications of malaria she had contracted in 1863.
-She was only 56 years old.
-She was buried in the local cemetery, but Edmonds was laid to rest a second time in 1901 with full military honors.
+She was 56 years old.
+She was buried in the local cemetery, but was laid to rest a second time in 1901 with full military honors.
 She is buried in the Grand Army of the Republic section of Washington Cemetery in Houston.